mcd500/teep-device/docs/building_with_docker.md

 # Logout and then log-in again to apply the changes to the group
  ```

-After you logout and login, you can probably run the docker command without `sudo`.
+After you logout and login, you can probably run the Docker command without `sudo`.

 ```sh
 $ docker run hello-world